Pensano-dev/aura-mobile-app/README.md

 Blah blah blah... placeholder for introductory text.

+## Notes on development in React Native

+* It is important to look at the result in both iOS and Android simulators, as the layout can be strikingly different on different devices, particularly in regard to styling.
+Note that some styling properies are supported in iOS but not in Android, and vice versa.

 ## Setup

 Clone the app and run `npm install` in both the `frontend` and `backend` directories.